tom6311tom6311/ocr_search/README.md

 3. Install python packages and `nltk >= 3.4.5` and `jieba >= 0.39`
 4. Install `libreoffice` command line tool (the `soffice` command)
 5. Install `graphicsmagick` and `ghostscript`
+6. Install latest `MongoDB`
-6. > sudo npm i -g forever
+7. > sudo npm i -g forever
-7. clone the project
+8. clone the project
-8. change directory to the project
+9. change directory to the project
-9. > npm i
+10. > npm i
-10. > python3 src/py/download_nlp_data.py
+11. > python3 src/py/download_nlp_data.py

 ## How to Run
 The procedure goes as follows:
-1. Under root directory, create a folder named `data/`.
-2. Under `data/`, create 2 folders, `pptx/` and `pdf/`.
+1. Create a Dropbox app [here](https://www.dropbox.com/developers/apps), generate an access token and paste it to the `DROPBOX.ACCESS_TOKEN` setting under `config/AppConfig.const.js`
+2. Now there will be an app folder `Apps/<your_app_name>/` under your Dropbox root directory.
+In this folder, create 3 sub-folders, `pptx/`, `docx/` and `pdf/`.
-3. Drop the PowerPoint files and PDF files into `data/pptx/` and `data/pdf/`, respectively.
+3. Upload the PowerPoint files, Word files and PDF files to `pptx/`, `docx/` and `pdf/`, respectively.
-4. To convert pptx to pdf:
-    - > npm run pptx2pdf
-5. To convert pdf to png:
-    - > npm run pdf2png
-6. To extract text from png files:
-    - > npm run ocr
-    - Be patient throughout whole procedure.
-The OCR result will be saved in `data/ocr_result.json`
-7. Once the OCR procedure finishes, run an API server by following terminal command:
+4. Run the intelligent search system by following terminal command:
     - > npm start
+5. Now the system will start to download files from your Dropbox app folder and process them.
+If there are new files needing to be considered or out-dated files needing to be changed or removed, just do it on the Dropbox app folder.
+The intelligent search system will periodically check for updates on the Dropbox app folder and keep in synchronized with it.
-    - By default, the API server will be hosted on port ***7055***.
+6. Now the API server is also started.
+By default, the API server will be hosted on port ***7055***.
 This configuration can be changed by modifying `config/AppConfig.const.js`
-8. To run the API server in background permanently:
+8. To run the system in background permanently, leave the current process by inserting `CTRL+C` and then type the following command:
     - > forever start -c "node -r babel-register" src/runserver.script.js

 ## API Reference